Dengue Virus Research Study

 • No history of HIV, hepatitis B, or hepatitis C

-There are 11 required study visits at the NIH Clinical Center over 6 months.
+There are 11 required study visits at the NIH Clinical Center, with the study lasting at least 6 months and up to 12 months.
 Eight of these visits are in the first month.
 There are also optional visits up to 2 months before the challenge and 1 year after.

 The challenge virus is injected into the fatty tissue just under the skin of your upper left arm, like the flu shot.